clearlinux/clear-linux-documentation/source/collaboration/collaboration.rst

 ***********************

 The |CL| documentation is written using reStructuredText.
 Use our guidelines and best practices to write consistent, readable documentation.
+If you're writing a tutorial, review our skill levels to better target a user group.

 .. toctree::
    :maxdepth: 1